 - Order unsweetened iced tea and add your own amount of sweetener to it.

-- Instead of soda replace it with carbonated or sparkling water.
+- Replace soda with carbonated or sparkling water.

 Change can be hard, but aiming for one or two small good swaps is a great way to start your path to health.
 Happy eating!